emotion-js/emotion/docs/object-styles.md

     backgroundColor: 'hotpink'
   },
   {
-    height: 20
+    padding: 8
   }
 )

 render(
   <div className={className}>
-    This is darkorchid with a hotpink background and a height of 20px.
+    This is darkorchid with a hotpink background and 8px of padding.
   </div>
 )
 ```